ParzivalVulpine/KD-Trees/README.md

 ## 9/26/2022
 Created the repo, made small experiments with Processing library for java.
 Created a basic class for a binary tree to use.

+## 10/2/2022

+Fixed error in the insertion of nodes into the 2-Dimensional Tree.
+Added javadoc and moveRoot.